Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Maya.md

  - Sent notes of how the UML diagram works to teammate (info from the 9 bajillion tabs I had open on 5/19) (~ 5 mins)

  ### 2025-05-21 - Diagrammed in class
+ - Spent most of class working on new diagram based on feedback from Mr. K
+ - Spent ~15 minutes trying to work out a weird alphabetical order loading bug in Processing

+### 2025-05-26 - Reworking UML diagram
+ - Spent literal HOURS working on new diagram outline in Google Docs
+ - Began working on fixing the diagram itself, but still need to finish outline before commiting to that